asyncapi/community/mentorship/seasonofdocs/2023/README.md

 ## 2023 participation

-AsyncAPI is currently applying phase of GSOD 2023
+AsyncAPI will apply to GSOD 2023 once applications open